Water supply and sanitation in Yemen: Urban areas

-Cost recovery.
 The accepted norm for cost recovery by the entities in charge of urban water supply and sanitation in Yemen is for the tariff to be set such that the operation and maintenance costs are recovered at the least, with the government and donors financing investments.
 However, in some cases, such as Sana’a, credits by international donors are on-lent to the utility.
 A few utilities have been able to achieve full cost recovery.
 One example is the small town Bait al Faqih which has a new system and low losses, indicating a functional and efficient network, and no inherited staff and thus no overstaffing.
 Collection efficiency, the share of bills actually paid, increased from 60% in 1999 to 97% in 2007.
 However, in 2011 it declined again to about 60%.

-Tariff structure.
 Municipal water tariffs in Yemen are differentiated based on three customer categories: domestic users pay the least, while commercial users as well as government entities pay more.
 All utilities use increasing-block tariffs, with the lowest block covering a consumption between 5 and 10 cubic meters per month and connection.

-Tariff adjustments.
 The government has shown a willingness to raise tariffs, having done so in 1995, 1998, 1999 and 2001.
 Further increases have been undertaken subsequently by local corporations.
-From 1995-2001 the monthly bill increased over 350% for a domestic customer consuming 15 m³/month, and the industrial tariff increased over 150 percent per m3.
+From 1995 to 2001 the monthly bill increased over 350% for a domestic customer consuming 15 m3/month, and the industrial tariff increased over 150 percent per m3.

-Affordability.
 As a result of the collapse of state institutions after war broke out, even more households than before have to rely on water bought from tanker trucks, who in turn buy water from well owners.
 According to the World Bank, in 2018, the cost of water supplied by tankers cost seven times the price of municipally supplied water in Sana’a.
-In Aden untreated water costs 25 times as much or USD 7.30 per cubic meter.
-Treated, desalinated water costs as much as 20 USD per cubic meter.
+In Aden untreated water costs 25 times as much or US$7.30 per cubic meter.
+Treated, desalinated water costs as much as US$20 per cubic meter.
 The war-induced fuel crisis has driven up the price of gasoline, which made it more expensive to pump, transport and treat water.
 Prior to the war, the share of the water bill for 5 cubic meter per month and household was between 0.5% and 1.1% of income of poor households for the 11 largest utilities in 2007.
 The share of the sewer bill was between zero and 0.7%.
 Water and sewer bills were thus highly affordable.
 The highest combined share of water and sewer bill was found in Sana'a with 1.6%.
 The average share of total monthly household expenditure on water and sewerage was about 1.1%, which amounted to about YR 1,363, while the average monthly expenditure on qat was about eight times (YR 10,888) the amount paid for water, according to the household budget survey (2005–2006).